 - Call or email your child’s teacher to let them know the exact dates your child will be absent.

-- Your child will need to turn in all of the work on the day he/she returns to school.
+- Your child will need to turn in all of the work within 7 days of returning to school.
 Late assignments will not be accepted.

 - Your child will not be marked absent on the days he/she is gone, unless he/she fails to turn in the assignments in the day he/she returns.